cahillathehun/Final_Year_Project/docs/proposal/proposal.md

 This is exactly what we need for this project as we require real time communication between clients and servers.

-After some development we plan to most hosting from our local machines to either an Amazon EC2 instance or Digital Ocean.
+After some development we plan to move hosting from our local machines to either an Amazon EC2 instance or to Digital Ocean.
+Using an Amazon EC2 instance is preferable primarily because there is a free version that will has more than enough capability to handle the needs of this project.

-IntelliJ IDE is what we plan to use to do most of the development.
+IntelliJ IDE is what we plan to do most of the development on.

 ### Hardware